realduziy/PyCord-Bot/README.md

 To-do list:

-Recode some commands again to make it cleaner (I've already started doing that a little bit)
+Recode some commands again to make it cleaner (Started doing that a little bit)

 Change everything over to cogs to clean it up more (This will be at a later date as I do not know how to really do this yet)

 Logging System (Be able to edit what you want to be logged)

 Auto Moderation (Be able to edit what you want to be logged)

+Mute/timeout command (I can't figure this out for the life of me :|)

 Ticket System